HL7/fhir-us-ndh/input/pagecontent/ndapi-ig.md

 Calling <code>DELETE</code> tells the server that we are all finished with the data, and it can be deleted/cleaned up.
 The server may also include some time based limits where it may only keep the data for a set period of time before it automatically cleans it up.

 ### National Directory Scheduled Bulk Data Export Operation
-If a loacal directory needs to retrieve information from the National Directory on a scheduled basis, there are two approaches available.
+If a local directory needs to retrieve information from the National Directory on a scheduled basis, there are two approaches available:
 1. A client-side solution: A job scheduler script is written on the client side to execute the Bulk Data Export $export operation.
 This allows the client to control the export process and retrieve the data as needed.
 2. A server-side solution: It is to utilize the National Directory Scheduled Bulk Data Export $ndhschExport operation, which is a service-side solution available to all registered clients.
 Once the client has registered with the National Directory, they only need to apply the $ndhschExport operation once.
 From then on, the system automatically exports the data to the specified file storage location based on the defined schedule, making it convenient for the client to retrieve the data.